nus-cs2103-AY2223S2/tp/docs/team/fredericchow00.md

 - **Features implemented**

-1. Implemented "list" feature that lists out all applicants across all statuses, with a statistic that shows the number of applicants in each status
+1. Implemented `list` feature that lists out all applicants across all statuses, with a statistic that shows the number of applicants in each status

 Example Input: `list`